planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 Outfitting your character with gear, possessions, and contacts is a terrific way to get to know them.
 Intangibles like debts, favors, oaths, promises, burdens of guilt, memberships, rank, personality flaws, or deals belong here as well.
-What they have available will influence how they deal with situations that arise.
+What they have available influences how they deal with situations that arise.

 You need only specify important gear that enables or enhances their